Pro-DG: Procedural Diffusion Guidance for Architectural Facade Generation: Method

-Having constructed a suitable metric for comparing two regions in our structure representations hierarchical pairing of grammar symbols in trees $T_{in}$ and $T_{out}$ can now be performed.
-Starting from the symbol categories which appear closer to the root in the tree structures for each symbol $s^i_{out}$ containing the region $r^i_{out}$ in $T_{out}$ we find the best matching symbol $s^i_{in}$ containing the region $r^i_{in}$ in $T_{in}$ by finding the pair producing the lowest value of the metric $\mathcal{D}(r^i_{in}, r^i_{out}, \epsilon)$.
-An important additional restriction is that when a parent of a symbol has already been matched the available choices for the hierarchical matching are reduced to only the children of the matched parent.
+\paragraph{Symbol Trees Mapping.} Having constructed a suitable metric for comparing two regions in our hierarchical structures, pairing of grammar symbols in trees $P_{in}$ and $P_{out}$ can now be performed.
+Each node in the tree is augmented with a grayscale $r^i$ section of the facade segmentation occupied by each symbol $s^i$.

+Starting from the symbol categories which appear closer to the root in the tree structures, for each symbol $s^i_{out}$ containing the region $r^i_{out}$ in $P_{out}$ we find the best matching symbol $s^i_{in}$ containing the region $r^i_{in}$ in $P_{in}$ by finding the pair producing the lowest value of the metric $\mathcal{D}(r^i_{in}, r^i_{out}, \epsilon)$.
+An important additional restriction is that when a parent of a symbol has already been matched, the available choices for the hierarchical matching are reduced to only the children of the matched parent.

+Given a function $r(s)$, which for a given symbol returns its corresponding region, and a function $\operatorname{cat}(s)$, which for a given symbol returns its category, we can define the hierarchical matching mathematically as a function $M(s)$ mapping output symbols to input symbols in the following manner:

-This operation produces a list of paired symbols, and subsequently regions in the two image spaces.
-This provides an educated correlation between the two facade structures and can be used later in the pipeline to provide meaningful guidance.
+In practice, computing this mapping produces a list of paired symbols, and subsequently regions in the two image spaces.
+This provides an educated semantically-driven correlation between the two facade structures and can be used later in the pipeline to provide meaningful guidance.